Mark Littell

-Mark Alan Littell (January 17, 1953 – September 5, 2022), nicknamed "Country" and "Ramrod", was an American relief pitcher in Major League Baseball in 1973 and from 1975 to 1982 for the Kansas City Royals and St. Louis Cardinals.
+Mark Alan Littell (/lɪˈtɛl/ lih-TEL; January 17, 1953 - September 5, 2022), nicknamed "Country" and "Ramrod", was an American relief pitcher in Major League Baseball in 1973 and from 1975 to 1982 for the Kansas City Royals and St. Louis Cardinals.
 He was a member of the Royals' division champions in 1976 and 1977, leading the 1976 team with 16 saves.
 Littell had a career earned run average (ERA) of 3.32 and saved 56 games from 1976 to 1981.
 Bone spurs in his elbow cut his career short, forcing him to retire midway through the 1982 season at the age of 29, before the Cardinals went on to win the World Series.
 After his playing career, he coached in the minor leagues and in college baseball.

 Early life and career

 Littell was raised on an 800 acre farm that grew cotton and soybean near Wardell, Missouri.
 He attended Gideon High School in Gideon, Missouri, and played for the school's baseball team as a pitcher.
 He threw three no-hitters in his senior year.
 He had a 7–3 win–loss record, a 0.97 ERA, and 127 strikeouts in 69 2/3 innings pitched in his senior year.
 He graduated with a 0.98 ERA in his high school career.
 After he graduated, Littell played American Legion Baseball, representing Blytheville, Arkansas, and recorded 24 strikeouts in his first American Legion game.